KZIA

 KZIA, known as "Z 102.9", is a radio station based in Cedar Rapids, Iowa.
 It has a Top 40 (CHR) format primarily staffed with local personalities, including morning DJs Dancin' Eric Hanson, Clare Duffy, and Producer Ben, known as “The Morning Scramble.”
 Eric and Clare were recognized as the Iowa Broadcasters of the Year in 2022 by the Iowa Broadcasters Association.
-Other hosts include Lady J, Those Girls in the Afternoon with Destiny and Taylor, and Jaidyn on the Night Show.
+Other hosts include Chad Taylor and Jaidyn at Night.
 The station's transmitter is located in Hiawatha, Iowa, and its signal reaches most of eastern Iowa, including Cedar Rapids, Iowa City, Waterloo, and the Quad Cities area.
 It also reaches Prairie du Chien, and Platteville, both in Wisconsin.

 History

-In 1975, the station would sign on as KQCR, and aired a Top 40/CHR format branded as "Q103".
+On April 25, 1975, the station would sign on as KQCR, and aired a Top 40/CHR format branded as "Q103".
 KQCR became the dominant CHR station in Eastern Iowa; it initially aired automated programming before going live full-time in 1983.
 In 1994, Rob Norton Jr. and Eliot Keller, owners of KRNA, purchased KQCR to create the Cedar Rapids market's first radio duopoly.
 On September 5, 1995, KQCR changed its format to country music and its call letters to KXMX, "Max 102.9".
 The country format lasted almost three years until Norton and Keller agreed to sell KRNA and KXMX to Texas-based Capstar Broadcasting.
 While the KRNA sale was successful, Capstar terminated the agreement to buy KXMX.
 Norton and Keller kept the station, changing their format back to Top 40 and the call letters to KZIA on June 12, 1998.
 Today, KZIA is the only locally owned commercial FM station in the Cedar Rapids market, as most of the commercial FMs in the area are owned by either iHeartMedia or Townsquare Media.

 On October 31, 2006, KZIA acquired the former KCRG radio (1600 AM) from Gazette Communications.
 KZIA renamed the station KGYM and moved its studios from downtown Cedar Rapids to the KZIA studios on the city's southwest side.

 KGYM-AM simulcasts on 102.3 FM.
 KZIA also airs sports programming on their HD Radio signal, KZIA-HD3.
 KZIA-HD3 feeds Iowa City translator K292FZ (106.3 FM).